Code Evaluation Tips

 There is also a command for evaluating the text from the start of the current list to where the cursor is.
 Convenient for checking intermediate results in thread or

 doto, or similar pipelines.
-Assuming the cursor is right behind
+The cursor is right behind

 :d in this form: